EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 Also install the following:

 ```
-sudo apt-get install make qemu-utils qemu-system-x86 qemu-kvm curl python3 openssl
+sudo apt-get install make qemu-utils qemu-system-x86 \
+     qemu-kvm curl python3 openssl socat
 ```

 ## Review the config in the Makefile

-You can change any of the config values you need by setting these environment variables (or hardcoding these values at the top of the Makefile):
+You can change any of the config values you need by setting these environment variables (or by hardcoding these values at the top of the Makefile, which become the default settings):

  * `VMNAME` - the name of the VM
  * `DISTRO` - the debian distribution name (eg. bullseye, buster, jessie)